 It is useful for a person who has diabetes to have information about the long-term control of blood sugar levels.
 The A1c test result does not change with any recent changes in diet, exercise, or medicines.

 Glucose binds to hemoglobin in red blood cells at a steady rate.
-Since red blood cells last 3 to 4 months, the A1c test shows how much glucose is in the plasma part of blood.
+Since red blood cells last 3 to 4 months, the A1c test shows how much glucose is in the plasmaplasma part of blood.
 This test shows how well your diabetes has been managed in the last 2 to 3 months and whether your diabetes treatment plan needs to be changed.
 This test may not be accurate for everyone because many things can affect the life span of red blood cells, such as the second or third trimester of pregnancy, a recent blood loss or a blood transfusion, sickle cell disease, hemodialysis, or erythropoietin (ESA) medicine.

 The A1c test can also help your doctor see how big your risk is of developing problems from diabetes, such as kidney failure, vision problems, and leg or foot numbness.
 Keeping your A1c level in your target range can lower your chance for problems.

 This information does not replace the advice of a doctor.
-Healthwise, Incorporated, disclaims any warranty or liability for your use of this information.
-Your use of this information means that you agree to the Terms of Use.
-Learn how we develop our content.
+Ignite Healthwise, LLC, disclaims any warranty or liability for your use of this information.
+Your use of this information means that you agree to the Terms of UseTerms of Use.
+Learn how we develop our contenthow we develop our content.

 Page Footer